diginsight/smartcache/HOWTO - Leverage age sensitive data management to boost application performance.md

 In case the required age is not compatible with the creation date of the corresponding cache entry, the data is loaded from the remote location (__cache miss__) and the cache entry is updated.<br>

 In `common caching systems`, the __cache entries lifetime is defined at startup and it cannot be changed across different calls__.<br> A cache hit or a cache miss is determined by the static cache entry lifetime defined at startup.<br>
-With `Common.SmartCache` the cache entry lifetime may be indefinite, and a __cache hit or a cache miss is determined by the `required age`, provided at every single call__.<br>
+With `Common.SmartCache` the cache entry lifetime may be indefinite, and a __cache hit or a cache miss is determined by the `required age`, provided at every single call__, depending on the application need.<br>

 # USE CASES
 `Common.SmartCache` can be used with the following type of data: